georgiospardalis/BetVictor-Assignment/README.md

-# BetVictor-Assignment
+# Comments-Thread App

 ## Description
-This is an assignment for the BetVictor Backend Software Engineer Position.
+This is a demo app for a comments thread using push and messaging technologies

 ## Testing and Getting a Jar
 In order to get a tested (unit && integration) `jar`, all you have to do is execute: